Focamacho/KeepTheResourcePack/README.md

 Without this Mod everytime that you log in a server:
 (imagem mt dahora de pessoa clicando pra loadar uma textura aqui)

-With this Mod everytime that you log in a server?
+With this Mod everytime that you log in a server:
 (gif mt dahora de pessoa entrando sem loadar uma textura aqui)